Namsangee/ros2_test/source/services/tcp_services.rst

    :depth: 1
    :local:

+.. _ConfigCreateTcp:

 ConfigCreateTcp
 ---------------

-It is a service for registering and using robot TCP information in advance for safety.
+This is a service to register and use robot TCP information in advance for safety.
+TCP information registered using this service is stored in memory, so it must be set again after rebooting. if it is registered in the T/P application, it can be reused as it is added during the initialization process.

 **Request:**